eltonlika/posta-tracking/README.md

 # posta-tracking
-Terminal-based client for Albanian Post tracking service / Klient në terminal për shërbimin e gjurmimit të Postës Shqiptare
+TUI client for Albanian Post tracking service

 Build with ```go build``` or ```go install``` to $GOPATH/bin